Korilakkuma/XSound/README.md

 ## Overview

-XSound is Multifunctional Library for Web Audio API.
+XSound gives Web Developers Powerful Audio Features Easily !
-In concrete, XSound may be useful to implement the following features.
+In concrete, XSound is useful to implement the following features.

 - Create Sound
 - Play the One-Shot Audio